JiFish/Storyteller/README.md

 # Storyteller
-## A Slack / Discord* Bot for playing Fighting Fantasy Gamebooks (v1.3)
+## A Slack / Discord* Bot for playing Gamebooks (v2.0)

 ## Introduction
-Storyteller is a bot for use with Slack which helps a group of people play through a Fighting Fantasy gamebook co-operatively.
-It was designed for _Warlock on Firetop Mountain_, and has been optimised for a few other books.
-It should work OK with any choose-your-own adventure book.
+Storyteller is a bot for use with Slack which helps a group of people play through a gamebook co-operatively.
+It was designed for _Fighting Fantasy_, but can now play a number of different gamebook types.
+It should work with any choose-your-own adventure book.

 Storyteller adds commands to read the story, manage your character and roll dice for fights and other challenges.
 It will assist you in playing the game but does not strictly enforce rules - replicating the experience of playing with a real book and dice.

 Storyteller is programmed in PHP, requires no database and is state-based.
 This means it can be installed on an ordinary web-server, without the need to setup a complicated chat-bot.

 * Discord is also supported, with some caveats, see *Using Discord* below.

+## Book Support

+Anything without a character sheet is supported, this includes the Choose Your Own Adventure books.

+The following Fighting Fantasy books currently work very well: Battleblade Warrior, Black Vein Prophecy, Bloodbones, Caverns of the Snow Witch, The Citadel of Chaos, City of Thieves, Creature of Havoc, Crypt of the Sorcerer, Deathmoor, Deathtrap Dungeon, Demons of the Deep, Eye of the Dragon, The Forest of Doom, House of Hell, Island of the Lizard King, Legend of Zagor, Masks of Mayhem, Portal of Evil, Rebel Planet, Return to Firetop Mountain, Scorpion Swamp, Seas of Blood, Starship Traveller, Stealer of Souls, Talisman of Death, Temple of Terror, Trial of Champions, The Warlock of Firetop Mountain.
+Most other can still be played.

+The Sonic The Hedgehog Gamebooks are also supported.

 ## Set-Up
 Download and unzip.
 Place on a webserver running PHP.
 PHP7 is recommended.